 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy, omnibus is a paperback edition that was published by Ace Books on November 7, 2006 and has 308 pages.
+fantasy, omnibus that was published by Ace Books on November 7, 2006 and has 308 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Solstice Wood, In the Forests of Serre, The Bards of Bone Plain, Ombria in Shadow, Alphabet of Thorn, Od Magic, Song for the Basilisk, Wonders of the Invisible World, Kingfisher, Winter Rose

 An omnibus of fifteen fairy tales given a twist by McKillip.

 In general, I find McKillip’s writing to be lyric poetry.
 In this group of tales, she seems to be more musical.

 “Harrowing of the Dragon of Hoarsbreath” was a very frustrating tale of a dragon fighter taking on a dragon whose only fault…so far…is 11 months of winter.

 “A Matter of Music” was very good and, true to its title, revolves around music.
 It also brought in a reference to another of McKillip’s stories, “In the Forest of Serre“.
 It made me think of “pagan” harvest festivals, people’s belief systems, and the power of love whether it be of people or one’s passions.

 “A Troll and Two Roses” made me think of several fairy tales mingled into one.
 Snow White and Rose Red and all the tales of bridge trolls.
 Who knew that a troll could have a heart?